malpunek/shakespeare-captioning/Qualitative.md

 --------------------
 Normal: a polar bear standing on a rock near a rock formation
 --------------------
-Styled: a polar bear standing on a rock surrounded by tall rocks
+Styled: and now my lord teach a prayer on my horse in a black and white bear
 --------------------